 A Selection of the Best Curacao Dive Sites

-Playa Kalki (Alice in Wonderland) – to 18 meters (60 feet), easy shore access from a sandy beach, mushroom shaped corals and many other varieties, sponges, anemones, on rolling terrain, groupers, sizable moray eels, barracuda, octopus, lobsters, nurse sharks, turtles, all levels
+Playa Kalki (Alice in Wonderland) – to 18 meters (60 feet), easy shore access from a sandy beach, mushroom-shaped corals and many other varieties, sponges, anemones, on a rolling terrain, groupers, sizable moray eels, barracuda, octopus, lobsters, nurse sharks, turtles, all levels

-Mushroom Forest – to 25 meters (83 feet), best by boat access, sloping reef with huge mushroom shaped corals, anemones, squid, snappers, morays, trumpetfish, turtles, all levels
+Mushroom Forest – to 25 meters (83 feet), best by boat access, a sloping reef with huge mushroom-shaped corals, anemones, squid, snappers, morays, trumpetfish, turtles, all levels

 Porto Marie (The Valley) – drop off to two reefs with a valley in between, one reef to 15 meters (50 feet), second reef to 18 meters (60 feet), shore access, lots of coral, lobster, scorpionfish, barracuda, stingrays, morays, angelfish, parrotfish, pufferfish, nurse sharks and turtles, all levels